 The following descriptions of our capital stock, certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws, and certain provisions of Delaware law are summaries.
 You should also refer to the amended and restated certificate of incorporation and the amended and restated bylaws, which are filed as exhibits to the registration statement of which this prospectus is a part.
-We refer in this section to our amended and restated certificate of incorporation and amended and restated bylaws, respectively.
+We refer in this section to our amended and restated certificate of incorporation and amended and restated certificate of incorporation and amended and restated certificate of incorporation and amended and restated bylaws as our certificate of incorporation and bylaws, respectively.